-- Underfunded crisis.
-Additional short and long-term financial support is required. - Improve prioritisation of assistance ensuring greater coverage for the most vulnerable groups. - Continue to play a leading role in coordination and advocacy for the respect of IHL, principled aid delivery and increased assistance to Yemen. - Advocate both internally to other Commission services and externally to donors for increased engagement on Yemen. - Develop specific strategies to operate in context of high inflation and depreciation (e.g., flexible programming, market monitoring and contingency planning). - Strengthen the humanitarian cash and shock responsive social protection (SRSP) nexus as well as livelihood support and diversification, inter-sectoral programming and monitoring and early warning systems.
+- Improve prioritisation of assistance ensuring greater coverage for the most vulnerable groups. - Continue to play a leading role in coordination and advocacy for the respect of IHL, principled aid delivery and increased assistance to Yemen. - Advocate both internally to other Commission services and externally to donors for increased engagement on Yemen. - Develop specific strategies to operate in context of high inflation and depreciation (e.g., flexible programming, market monitoring and contingency planning). - Strengthen the humanitarian cash and shock responsive social protection (SRSP) nexus as well as livelihood support and diversification, inter-sectoral programming and monitoring and early warning systems.